-According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.54% per year.
-Prices in 1999 are 2342.9% higher than prices in 1927.
+According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.54% per year.
+Prices in 2001 are 2564.3% higher than prices in 1927.

 |Average inflation rate||4.54%|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the government of Australia's annual (CPI) as provided by the Reserve Bank of Australia.
 The consumer price index was established in 1922 and is tracked by Australian Bureau of Statistics (ABS).